ljishen/SmartNIC-WU/scripts/pktgen_bench/modules/v5.4.44/README.md

 #### pktgen.c:
   This file is modified based on the copy from the Linux kernel source v5.4.44.
-The only modification is to undefine the CONFIG_XFRM macro.
+The only modification is to remove the support of IPsec encapsulation (no flag IPSEC) by undefining the CONFIG_XFRM macro, thus eliminating the external dependency of this module.

 ---